-While the TSP provides overall benefits to wetlands and waters of the US, there are unavoidable impacts from construction.
+While the RP provides overall benefits to wetlands and waters of the U.S., there are unavoidable impacts from construction.
 The CWA sets and maintains goals and standards for water quality and purity.
 USACE administers regulations under Section 404(b)(1) of the CWA, which establishes a program to regulate the discharge of dredged and fill material into waters of the U.S., including wetlands.
 The Section 404 (b)(1) Evaluation is included in Appendix 2.
 Section 401 requires a Water Quality Certification from State water quality agencies that the proposed measures do not violate established effluent limitations and water quality standards.
 Section 401 State water quality certifications would be pursued programmatically with each construction element, as scheduled according to annual Congressional appropriation funding during the detailed design, to account for the exact timing and relevant site-specific information.
+In letters dated 13 February 2024 and 21 April 2023, respectively, the States of Arkansas and Tennessee stated that the RP appears to meet the requirements of the water quality certification, pending confirmation based on information to be developed during the PED phase (see Section 15.4.2 in Appendix 8).
+All conditions of the water quality certification will be implemented to minimize adverse impacts to water quality.
 Section 402 establishes the National Pollutant Discharge Elimination System Program, which the States also administer, requiring a permit for storm water discharges from construction sites or other areas of soil disturbance.
-A storm water pollution prevention plan (SWPPP) would be prepared in compliance with EPA and associated State regulations for each construction contract.
+A SWPPP would be prepared in compliance with EPA and associated State regulations for each construction contract.
 The SWPPP would outline temporary erosion control measures such as silt fences, retention ponds, and soil dikes.
 The construction contract would include permanent erosion control measures such as turfing and placement of riprap and filter material.